 Materiality comes from 'material'.
 Not material like a physical ingredient, but material meaning important to an organization.
 A material sustainability opportunity is something that can positively impact a company's business model, revenue, or profits.
 A material ESG or climate risk is a headwind that could negatively impact a corporation's operating or financial performance.
 Materiality is the principle of defining the social and environmental topics that matter most for your business, customers, investors, and other stakeholders

-As a practice, ESG materiality is rooted in financial accounting materiality.
-In finance, information is material if omitting, misstating, or obscuring it could reasonably be expected to influence decisions that users of general purpose financial statements make on the basis of those statements, which provide financial information about a specific reporting entity.
+ESG materiality is rooted in financial accounting materiality.
+In finance, information is material if omitting, misstating, or obscuring it could reasonably be expected to influence decisions that users of financial statements make on the basis of those statements, which provide information about a specific reporting entity (like a company).

 A common ESG materiality topic or theme is climate change.
-For example, if we're an insurance company, we insure property that's near the ocean, and climate change causes storms and rising sea levels that risk damaging those homes or buildings, that's a material financial risk for our business.
+For example, if an insurance company insures property near the ocean, and climate change causes storms and rising sea levels that risk damaging those homes or buildings, that's a material financial risk for the business.
+Any potential investor will want to know that information if they're considering an investment in that insurance company.

-Similar risks and opportunities exist in food, farming, and agriculture.
+Similar risks and opportunities exist in farming, agriculture, and many other sectors.
 For example, global food company Unilever estimates it loses over €300 million a year due to worsening water scarcity and declining agricultural productivity caused by climate change.
 But on the flip side, adopting more sustainable sourcing practices has helped the brand realize over €1.2 billion in cost savings since 2008.
 Those data points indicate the materiality of climate change on Unilever's business, and demonstrates Unilever understands those themes, conducts materiality assessments, and uses those insights to inform its corporate strategy.

-~80% of Fortune 500 companies use materiality in their reporting, according to analysis by KPMG.
-Materiality is a growing strategy discipline due to ESG investor requirements, proposed SEC climate disclosure rules, and European Union directives on non-financial EU sustainability reporting.
+~80% of Fortune 500 companies use materiality in their sustainability and ESG reporting, according to analysis by KPMG.
+Materiality is a growing strategy practice due to ESG investor requirements, proposed SEC climate disclosure rules, sustainability reporting standards like GRI, and European Union directives that require materiality in non-financial EU sustainability reporting.

-A materiality assessment is a project to identify, refine, and assess numerous potential environmental, social and governance issues that could affect your business, and/or your stakeholders, and organize them into a short-list of topics that inform company strategy, targets, and reporting.
+A materiality assessment is a project to identify, refine, and assess numerous potential environmental, social and governance (ESG) issues that might impact your business and/or your stakeholders, and organize them into a short list of topics to guide company strategy, targets, and reporting.

 This could involve topics and themes that include, but are not limited to: